Boris Johnson risked deliberate breach of ministerial code, says ethics adviser

 The warning was issued in Lord Geidt’s letter of resignation.

-Boris Johnson considered action risking a deliberate breach of his own ministerial code, Lord Geidt said as he quit as ethics adviser over the “impossible and odious” position.
+Boris Johnson’s ethics adviser said he resigned when the Prime Minister forced him into an “impossible and odious” position by considering action risking a deliberate breach of his own ministerial code.

-The ministerial interests adviser said in his resignation letter to the Prime Minister that he had been only credibly clinging onto the role “by a very small margin” over partygate.
+Lord Geidt said in his resignation letter to the Prime Minister that he had been only credibly clinging onto the role of ministerial interests adviser “by a very small margin” over partygate.

 But Lord Geidt said he was forced to quit when he was tasked with offering a view on the Government’s “intention to consider measures which risk a deliberate and purposeful breach of the ministerial code”.

-The Prime Minister’s response to the shock resignation after a year of dealing with multiple potential breaches of the code indicated that it was relating to advice on the Trade Remedies Authority (TRA).
+The Prime Minister’s response to the shock resignation after a year of dealing with multiple potential breaches of the code indicated that it ultimately came over advice relating to the Trade Remedies Authority (TRA).

+Downing Street said Mr Johnson was reviewing whether or not to fill the vacant position, and declined to comment on suggestions the plan related to maintain tariffs on Chinese steel despite possibly breaching World Trade Organisation (WTO) commitments.

 In the letter published on Thursday, Lord Geidt wrote: “This request has placed me in an impossible and odious position.”

-He said the idea that the Prime Minister “might to any degree be in the business of deliberately breaching his own code is an affront”.
+He said the idea that the Prime Minister “might to any degree be in the business of deliberately breaching his own code is an affront” that would suspend the code “to suit a political end”.

 “I can have no part in this.”